TigrinyaNLP/TigrinyaNLP.github.io/docs/Tigrinya TTS/piper.md

 Store your training data in ~/data/ directory.
 You will need your a [base model]((https://huggingface.co/datasets/rhasspy/piper-checkpoints/resolve/main/en/en_US/lessac/low/epoch%3D2307-step%3D558536.ckpt)), [espeak-ng-data](https://github.com/TigrinyaNLP/espeak-ng/releases/download/espeak-ng-data-plus-ti_1.0/espeak-ng-data.zip) and training data.

+We trained on AWS G5.xlarge the training for 10000 ephos, it took 3 days (about $150).
+On a gaming machine with RTX3080 and 12GB ram GPU, it takes 6 weeks.

 # Testing model
 First install piper phonemizer command line
 ```